Eric Niquette UI, UX, Accessibility

 <a href="about.html">More information</a>

-In some cases you may be unable to replace an element due to a relationship in a script, stylesheet, or other restriction.
-As a workaround, the <role> attribute can be used to overwrite and supersede the element's default semantic definition, which will change the way screen readers interpret it.
+In some situations, you might not be able to swap out an element due to dependencies in scripts, stylesheets, or other restrictions.
+As a workaround, the role attribute can override an element's default semantic meaning, changing how screen readers interpret it.

 <button role="link">

-Conversely, the read will interpret the following link as a button:
+Conversely, this link will be announced as a button:

 <a role="button">